 The PRO Act puts workers first and strengthens the rights of workers to join and participate in a labor union.
-The bill (H.B.
-842) passed the House in early March and is expected to be before the U.S. Senate soon.

 The PRO Act will: